 By: Marilyn L. Davis

 There are just going to be days when you can’t get into the flow of the words, can’t reach a logical conclusion, or have too much going on to write a quality article.
 On those days, simply jot down the good ideas, sentences, or titles that you can use another day.
 Keep a darling file and know that you did write today, you just didn’t publish.
-It’s better not to publish than to rehash or rip off another writer.
+It’s better not to publish than to rehash or plagiarize another writer’s words.

 When you read an article that changes syntax or grammar, sentence structure, language, and style, it is legitimate to question whether the writer did not just lift some online information hoping to get something published that day.